How to sit at your desk correctly

 Adjusting the screen's brightness or contrast can make it much easier to use.

-People with bifocal spectacles may find them less than ideal for computer work.
+If you have bifocal spectacles, you may find them less than ideal for computer work.
 It's important to be able to see the screen easily without having to raise or lower your head.

-If you can't work comfortably with bifocals, you may need a different type of spectacles.
+If you cannot work comfortably with bifocals, you may need a different type of spectacles.
 Consult your optician if in doubt.

 Position frequently used objects, such as your telephone or stapler, within easy reach.
 Avoid repeatedly stretching or twisting to reach things.